Advanced Diploma in Marketing Technologies and Enterprise Branding

 Essentials of Marketing

 This module offers a detailed and comprehensive introduction to the important elements of marketing concepts.
 Student will be able to develop an understanding of the key theories and applications of knowledge in marketing decision-making.
-The module allows students to develop an appreciation of the importance of strategic development and marketing planning for the organisation.
+The module allows students to develop an appreciation of the importance of strategic development and marketing planning for the organization.

 Financial Accounting

-This module introduces the basic concepts and principles of accounting and skills needed to analyse financial statements and disclosures for use in financial analysis.
+This module introduces the basic concepts and principles of accounting and skills needed to analyze financial statements and disclosures for use in financial analysis.
 They will also learn how accounting standards and managerial incentives affect the financial reporting process.
 Students can apply these skills to a real-world business challenge in managing a business profitability.

 Branding Strategy for Business